 General Hearing Loss Model Performance Targets

-The original BCDS Ear Model demonstrated that the combined disability determination (CDD) for claims for ear related conditions can be determined at an accuracy rate of 94.38 percent, and can do so for relevant issues contained within 60.81 percent of eligible supplemental claims.
-This performance parameter, stated as 61% throughput at 94% accuracy, is applicable to the BCDS General Hearing Loss Model.
+The original BCDSS Ear Model demonstrated that the Combined Disability Determination (CDD) for claims for ear-related conditions has an accuracy rate of 94.38 percent, and can do so for relevant issues contained within 60.81 percent of eligible supplemental claims.
+This performance parameter, stated as 61% throughput at 94% accuracy, is applicable to the BCDSS General Hearing Loss Model.

 Hypothesis-driven Model Formulation Process

-The team first worked with VBA subject matter experts to define analytical hypotheses that may provide a empirical basis for predicting a rating for general hearing loss based on prior evidence contained in VBA corporate claims data.
-The two deemed most likely to provide predictive indicators that would deliver satisfactory modeling performance were:
+The team first worked with VBA subject matter experts to define analytical hypotheses that may provide an empirical basis for predicting a rating for general hearing loss based on prior evidence contained in VBA corporate claims data.
+The two hypotheses deemed most likely to provide predictive indicators that would deliver satisfactory modeling performance were:

 The co-occurrence of medical conditions in the claimant’s filing history that might indicate a co-relatable “trajectory” in the claimant’s general hearing loss condition.
 For example, analyses might reveal that both general hearing loss and Traumatic Brain Injury (TBI) increase (or not) in parallel over time.
-Should the increase occur – say multiple times in the claimant’s history at measurable intervals and increases– sufficient statistical evidence might form accurate predictive patterns.
+For example, should the increase occur at multiple times in the claimant’s history at measurable intervals and increases, sufficient statistical evidence might form accurate predictive patterns.

-The occurrence of text strings within prior diagnostic narrative that might - in conjunction with previously used predictive features – provide sufficient evidence to form reliable predictive patterns.
+The occurrence of text strings within a prior diagnostic narrative that might, in conjunction with previously used predictive features, provide sufficient evidence to form reliable predictive patterns.

-The BCDS team first established what conditions co-occurred most frequently with general hearing loss.
-The 10 most frequent co-occurring conditions are presented in Table X.
+The BCDSS team first established what conditions co-occurred most frequently with general hearing loss.
+The 10 most frequent co-occurring conditions are presented below.

-The Team next compiled three predictive features for eligible general hearing loss claims: the rating assigned for the condition in the most recent prior claim for benefits, the period of time that elapsed since that rating was determined, and whether and to what extent the rating changed over time.
+The team next compiled three predictive features for eligible general hearing loss claims: the rating assigned for the condition in the most recent prior claim for benefits, the period of time that elapsed since that rating was determined, and whether and to what extent the rating changed over time.
 The same values were calculated for General Hearing Loss, as well as features from the earlier Ear Model that were found to have the greatest predictive value.
-The complete set of initial General Hearing Loss Features is presented in Table X below.
+The complete set of initial General Hearing Loss Features is:

+Claimant Age

+9411 Prior Rating (PTSD)

+Prior 6100 Rating

+Age of Prior 9411 Rating

+Age of Prior 6100 Rating

+Change in Prior 9411 Rating

+Contention Code 2200

+7913 Prior Rating (Diabetes mellitus)

+Contention Code 3140

+Age of Prior 7913 Rating

+Contention Code 3150

+Change in Prior 7913 Rating

+Contention Code 4700

+5237 Prior Rating (Lumbosacral or Cervical Strain)

+6260 Prior Rating (Tinnitus)

+Age of Prior 5237 Rating

+Age of Prior 6260 Rating

+Change in Prior 5237 Rating

+Change in Prior 6260 Rating